Clawson and Staubes Immigration Group

 - Q: My parents brought me to the United States when I was only three years old.
 Am I eligible for DACA (Deferred Action for Childhood Arrivals) status?

 - A: You may be eligible to apply for DACA status.
-However, USCIS is not currently accepting initial DACA applications.
-USCIS is only accepting DACA renewal applications.
+As of December 7, 2020, USCIS is again accepting both initial and renewal DACA applications.
 To see whether you qualify for DACA status, you should talk with an immigration attorney.
-You can also visit the USCIS website here: https://www.uscis.gov/archive/consideration-of-deferred-action-for-childhood-arrivals-daca.
+To learn more about the DACA program, you can also visit the USCIS website here: https://www.uscis.gov/i-821d.

 - Q: I am currently in the United States on my tourist visa but my flight back to my country was cancelled due to the COVID-19 pandemic.
 My I-94 will expire in one month.
 What should I do?